One Flow. 60% Faster. The Promo Was There. The Checkout Wasn’t Ready for It.

 Scalable design system and consistency.

-04 · Design Decisions
+04 · The Outcome: Design Decisions

 Thank you for reading this far.
 Let’s connect and start a conversation—I look forward to hearing from you and sharing details during the interview!